holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 The ***“Ratifiers”*** are adopting this ***“Constitution”*** as the formal authority structure of the ***“Organization”*** they specify.
 In so doing, the Ratifiers cede their power to govern and run the Organization into the Constitution's rules and processes, except for any powers that the Ratifiers lack the authority to delegate.
 All ***“Partners”*** the Organization has engaged to take part in its governance and operations may rely upon the authorities granted by this Constitution to the extent the Ratifiers held such authorities prior to adopting the Constitution.

+Any existing policies and systems the Organization has in effect before adopting this Constitution continue in full force after adoption, even if they include constraints or authorities that were not created under the Constitution's processes.
+This may include compensation systems, hiring and firing processes, work-related policies, etc. However, these legacy policies and systems may not be expanded or modified, and lose all weight and authority as soon as this Constitution's processes create something that replaces or contradicts them.

 The Ratifiers or their successors may amend this Constitution or repeal it entirely, using whatever authority and process they relied upon to adopt it.
 Amendments must be in writing and published where all Partners of the Organization can access them.

 ## Article 1: Organizational Structure